United States Express Delivery Market Size and Share

 By End-User Industry: E-Commerce Leadership Faces Offline Retail Challenge

-E-Commerce held a 40.01% share of the United States express delivery service market size in 2024, anchoring daily volume expectations.
+E-Commerce held a 40.01% share of the United States express delivery market size in 2024, anchoring daily volume expectations.
 Apparel and beauty items dominate shipment counts, and returns management is a critical ancillary service.

 By Destination: Cross-Border Complexity Drives Premium Pricing

 Domestic growth, though slower, benefits from e-commerce densification, spare-parts urgency, and temperature-controlled pharmaceuticals that cannot tolerate deferred transit.
 Amazon’s regional inventory placement elevated customer expectations for 24-hour delivery windows across the continental footprint.
-The United States express delivery service market, therefore, maintains a dual-engine model in which domestic volume secures network density and international parcels deliver higher yield.
+The United States express delivery market, therefore, maintains a dual-engine model in which domestic volume secures network density and international parcels deliver a higher yield.

 By Delivery Commitment: Time-Definite Services Command Premium Despite Growth Lag